 What are breathing disturbances?

-Breathing disturbances are referring to interruptions in your sleep patterns.
-These disturbances, which impairing the restorativeness of sleep, may also be associated with conditions such as sleep apnea.
+Breathing disturbances refer to interruptions in your sleep patterns.
+These disturbances may impair the restorativeness of sleep.

 What is the goal of this feature?